JDoYo/saveyourself/<SaveYourself>_STD.md

 | 2    | End Game  | The sytem saves final score on device|Pass |         |
 | 3    | Check post-condition 1|                          |           |         |

-Post-conditions:
+####Post-conditions:

-1. Scores are now viewable by clicking the 'Achievements' button.
+1.)
+Scores are now viewable by clicking the 'Achievements' button.

 ********************************************************